yunxi-zhang/ACAPy-Controller-Angular/README.md

 4. Docker Version: 20.10.8, build 3967b7d.
 Docker is optional, it is only needed when running ACA-Py agents in the same local machine of the frontend app is required.
 5. Docker Compose Version: 1.29.2, build 5becea4c.
 Docker is also optional, it is only needed when running ACA-Py agents in the same local machine of the frontend app is required.

+## ACA-Py Compatible Version
+Currently, this repo is only tested against ACA-Py V0.6.0 for a simple happy path.
+It's been tested against V0.7.2, and it will fail when a holder user sends a proof presentation.

 ## Run the ACA-Py Agents in Azure VMs
 Please follow [my blog series](https://yunxi-zhang-75627.medium.com/hyperledger-aries-aca-py-agents-setup-and-running-tutorials-part-i-hyperledger-indy-project-249591521e92) on how to set up ACA-Py agents in Azure.